lilapi/.github/profile/README.md

 Lil API is a collection of useful little APIs.
 Go ahead and give them a try!

+## Headlines

+Summary of what’s new across all your dependencies.

 ## Cover Art

-Generate images on the fly.
+Generate OpenGraph, thumbnail, and favicon images on the fly.